Big tech companies offer millions after Heartbleed crisis

 BOSTON The world's biggest technology companies are donating millions of dollars to fund improvements in open source programs like OpenSSL, the software whose "Heartbleed" bug has sent the computer industry into turmoil.

-Amazon.com Inc (AMZN.O), Cisco Systems Inc (CSCO.O), Facebook Inc (FB.O), Google Inc (GOOG.O), IBM IBM.M, Intel Corp (INTC.O) and Microsoft Corp (MSFT.O) are among a dozen companies that have agreed to be founding members of a group known as Core Infrastructure Initiative.
+Amazon.com Inc, Cisco Systems Inc, Facebook Inc, Google Inc, IBM, Intel Corp and Microsoft Corp are among a dozen companies that have agreed to be founding members of a group known as Core Infrastructure Initiative.
 Each will donate $300,000 to the venture, which is recruiting more backers among technology companies as well as the financial services sector.

-Other early supporters are Dell, Fujitsu Ltd (6702.T) NetApp Inc (NTAP.O), Rackspace Hosting Inc RAX.N and VMware Inc (VMW.N).
+Other early supporters are Dell, Fujitsu Ltd NetApp Inc, Rackspace Hosting Inc and VMware Inc.

 The industry is stepping up after the group of developers who volunteer to maintain OpenSSL revealed that they received donations averaging about $2,000 a year to support the project, whose code is used to secure two-thirds of the world's websites and is incorporated into products from many of the world's most profitable technology companies.